getcarina/getcarina.com/_tutorials/data-volume-containers.md

 }]
 ```

-The output of this `docker run` command is all of the volumes mounted for the container named data.
+The output of this `docker run` command is a list of all the volumes mounted in the `data` container.
 The output will appear as one line but has been separated out here for clarity.
-The information return is as follows.
+The information returned is defined in the following way:

 1. The volume ID.
 1. The volume location on the host.